Alejandra Laborda

 Alejandra Judith Laborda Ramos (born 2 December 1978) is a Uruguayan former footballer who played as a midfielder.
 She has been a member of the Uruguay women's national team.

 Club career

-Laborda has played for Rampla Juniors in Uruguay.
+At the club level, Laborda has played for Rampla Juniors in Uruguay.

 International career

 Laborda capped for Uruguay at senior level during two Copa América Femenina editions (2003 and 2006).